kateolmstead/javascript-sdk/README.md

 After the SDK has initialized, PlayRM will automatically find the `<div>` tag and replace it with an `iframe` of the appropriate width and height.

 Note: This means that the `<div>` tag must exist in the HTML DOM when the SDK initialized.
-To achieve greater control over when the frame appears, you could dynamically control its visibility using CSS property as show in this example:
+To achieve greater control over when the placement appears, you could dynamically control its visibility using CSS property as show in this example:

 ```html
 <div style="display:none" id="GameEndInScreen">